AliyahMillan/AliyahMillan/README.md

 ## About me:

 I'm a computer science grad from California State University, Fullerton.
-I can use a number of programming languages, and am making my own website from scratch in my free time (sorry, but my website-made-from-scratch is still a work in progress, so I've provided my in-the-meantime one below).
+I can use a number of programming languages, and am making my own website from scratch in my free time (still a work in progress).

 I recently fell in love with cybersecurity and am teaching myself however I can, using online resources like TryHackMe, Hack the Box, and whatever else I can find on the internet.
 I'm always open to learning new things and can always use a little more advice.